Sanujen/Project-IYAL/README.md

 fastapi dev .\server\server.py

 # The default port is 8000
-# if you want to specify the port and host
+# if you want to specify the port
-fastapi dev .\server\server.py --host 0.0.0.0 --port 8000
+fastapi dev .\server\server.py --port 8000
 ```

 ## Streamlit